Skeleton Cave (Arizona): Background

 A short distance from Canyon Lake, Skeleton Cave, also known as Apache Cave and Skull Cave, is a rock shelter formed by the overhang in the cliff wall.
 The cave is no deeper than 40 feet, and is approximately 118 feet wide.
 It sits 1200 feet above the river, at the base of a 170 feet cliff.

 The cave was used by the Yavapais as a hideout from George Crook and the 5th Cavalry.
 On December 28, 1872, Crook and his soldiers massacred the Yavapais.
 This was the first principal engagement during the 1872 Tonto Basin Campaign and part of the 1871 to 1875 Yavapai War.
 The 5th Cavalry left the more than seventy bodies of the victims in the cave.
 From the time of the 1872 massacre until about 1905, the cave remained forgotten.

 In January 1908, local rancher Jack Adams visited the cave with a group of friends.
 The remains of the slain Yavapais were still in the cave along with remnants of their belongings, and this is how the cave acquired its name.
 After 1908, with the construction of local dams, the cave was rediscovered and subsequently looted.
 In 1933, the remains of the massacre victims were relocated to Fort McDowell.
+The survivors became the Fort McDowell Yavapai Nation.

 The wilderness area around the cave is managed by the United States Forest Service.
 Accessing the cave requires a difficult hike.